Karisma Kapoor has the sweetest way to beat the summer heat

 The actress shared a refreshing photo of herself enjoying a juicy slice of watermelon, giving fans a glimpse of how she’s staying cool amid the rising temperatures.
 Needless to say, Karisma’s post is a perfect reminder to savor the simple joys while beating the heat this season.
 Sharing her photos, the ‘Dil To Pagal Hai’ actress wrote, “Watermelon Sugar #SummerFeels.”
 Taking to Instagram, she posted two photos of herself: In the first image, she is seen sitting by the side of a pool, and in the other, she poses with a slice of watermelon.

-Karisma looks elegant in a maroon-colored suit, styled with soft, glowy makeup.
+Karisma looks elegant in a maroon-coloured suit, styled with soft, glowy makeup.

 On the professional front, Karisma Kapoor will soon be seen in the series “Brown,” where she portrays a detective and recovering alcoholic who investigates the murder of a young woman from a prominent family.